danielebailo/couchdb-dump/README.md

 **But, using the `_all_docs` directive provides you with JSON which cannot be directly re-import back into CouchDB**.

 Hence, the goal of this script(s) is to give you a simple way to Dump & Restore your CouchDB database.

+## NOTE

+Attachments in Database documents are only supported in CouchDB 1.6+

 ## Usage
 ```